sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/linear_algebra/vector_spaces.md

 - Suppose $M$ is the matrix obtained by applying elementary row operations on a matrix $A$.
 Then each row of $M$ is a row of $A$ or a linear combination of rows of $A$.
 Hence, the row space of $M$ is contained in the row space of $A$.
 On the other hand, we can apply the inverse elementary row operation on $M$ to obtain $A$; hence, the row space of $A$ is contained in the row space of $M$.
 Accordingly, $A$ and $M$ have the same row space.
 Thus, Row equivalent matrices have the same row space.

+  In the context of lseq, this would mean that row equivalent matrices have the same set of solution because they span same set of equations.
+  (Note well that we are dealing with row operations, No column operations on the augmented matrix are permitted in this context because they would generally alter the soln set)

 ---

 **Theorem:** Suppose $A = [a_{ij}]$ and $B = [b_{ij}]$ are row equivalent echelon matrices with respective pivot entries $a_{1j_1},a_{2j_2},\dots ,a_{rj_r}$ and $b_{1k_1},b_{2k_2},\dots ,